 How to be referred

-There are many ways to be referred to Royal Brompton and Harefield Specialist Care:
+There are two ways for patients to be referred to Royal Brompton & Harefield Hospitals Specialist Care:

-- You can contact the hospital directly as a self referrer to be seen or admitted by one of our consultants.
-In this case, we would require a brief medical history – preferably by a treating physician – including any relevant test results.
+As a private patient, you can contact the customer services team as a self referrer, and ask to be seen or admitted by one of our consultants.
+In this case, we would require a brief medical history - preferably by a treating physician - including any relevant test results.

-- Alternatively, your doctor or treating hospital can refer you directly to one of our consultants or to a member of the Private Patient team who will then put you in touch with the most appropriate Consultant.
+Your doctor or treating hospital can refer you directly to one of our consultants.
+Or, our customer services team can put you in touch with the most appropriate consultant.

-Once a Consultant has agreed to accept a private patient, a letter of invitation will be sent.
-This will give details of the appointment / admission and indicate the deposit required if the patient is to be self funding
+Once a consultant has agreed to accept you as a private patient, a letter of invitation will be sent to you.
+This will give details of the appointment or admission and indicate the deposit required if the patient is to be self funding.

-Patients from overseas also have the option of being referred by their embassy.
-Some Embassies will sponsor treatment, but this must be agreed prior to arrival in the UK.
-The Embassy will then provide a Letter of Guarantee to cover the treatment fees.
-Please note we rarely accept overseas medical insurers.
+Patients from overseas are often referred to us from their embassy who will sponsor the treatment costs, but this must be agreed prior to arrival in the UK.
+The embassy will provide a letter of guarantee to cover the treatment fees.

 Alternatively, international patients can pay for their own treatment, or use their private medical insurance but only if we already have an agreement with the insurance company - please contact us to enquire about this.